typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 When our *main axis* is vertical, with `flex-direction: column;`&thinsp;:

 <figure
-	@caption="These *only* works with the `height` to justify within&zwj;—otherwise the container would cinch up to the content height, as usual."
+	@caption="These *only* works with the `block-size` to justify within&zwj;—otherwise the container would cinch up to the content height, as usual."
 	@source="flex-justify-content-column/preview/?active=style.css"
 	style="--lines: 19"
 	>